 “You’re a poet, man!”

-One of Jack’s clients called him a poet in a business suit.
+That’s what one of Jack’s clients called him, a poet in a business suit.

 It was Jack’s approach to everything strategic.